-Why You May Feel Guilty
+Why You Might Be Feeling Guilty

 Here are some tips that can help:

-online community groups, where you can connect with other parents who’ve been there.
+online community groups, where you can connect with other families who’ve been there.